 - The weight vector w.

 - The vector of expected returns α .

 - The variance matrix V.

 - The transaction costs C(w).
+This includes the multiplication of the computed costs by ucost.

 In long-only portfolios all of the elements of w are non-negative and they sum to 1.
 In long-short portfolios the weights may be negative, and it is the absolute values of the weights that sum to 1-that is, the weight of an asset is its value in the portfolio divided by the gross value of the portfolio.